ErikVeland/GlassCodeAcademy/README.md

 GlassCode Academy is a full-stack educational platform designed to help developers learn and prepare for interviews in modern web technologies.
 The application provides structured learning resources and realistic interview practice with instant feedback.

 > **Note**: This is purely a learning and coding challenge!
-No real application would (or should) be architected this way.
+No real application would (or should) be architored this way.
 In the real world, you wouldn't run 5+ separate technology stacks just to teach about them.
 But for the sake of learning and demonstrating proficiency in each technology, we've gone a bit overboard with the architecture.
 Think of it as an educational extreme sport!

 ## Features